svasandani/get-risky/README.md

     $ go build src/main.go

 Then, copy the executable to the deploy server.

+Alternatively, run the `build.sh` script in the root of the repo, and use the tarball generated in the `releases/` folder.
+Pass in the `GOOS` and `GOARCH` targets as arguments to the `build.sh` script, e.g.:

+    $ sh build.sh linux amd64

+Note: the `build.sh` script runs tests, and will not build the project if they fail.

 ### Contributing
 Find an issue and submit a PR!
 Or make an issue and then submit a PR.
 Either works, just check [our Contributing doc](CONTRIBUTING.md) for more guidelines.